 And then there were the bad.

 I bring this up because of how someone reacted to my daughter the other day.
-We were on our way to St. Louis and stopped in Collinsville at the Steak ‘n Shake for lunch.
+We were on our way to St. Louis and stopped at a Steak ‘n Shake for lunch.
 My daughter has been so excited about this “vacation” and packed over a month ago.
 Every person that she interacted with during this pit stop she told that we were on our way to our vacation.

 She was just being herself.
 Her normal, outgoing, sociable self.